Yellow Teas

 The Best Rare Tea — What Makes This Tea Special?

-What makes the processing of the Huang Cha complex is to take off the edge of the grassier green teas.
+What makes the processing of Huang Cha complex is the task of taking off the edge of the grassier green teas.
 Taking oxidation a step further, Yellow Tea becomes less grassy and less astringent.
 Chinese people believe it also becomes less cooling, making it a more comforting tea.
-According to the teaching of Traditional Chinese medicine, green tea possesses cooling energy, which may be suitable for enjoying in the hot summer months.
+According to the teaching of Traditional Chinese Medicine, Green Tea possesses cooling energy, which may be suitable for enjoying in the hot summer months.
 Still, it may not be as optimal for people who already have an excess of cooling energy in their bodies.
-Indeed, according to Traditional Chinese Medicine, the cooling and heating energies are more balanced in Huang Cha.
+According to Traditional Chinese Medicine, the cooling and heating energies are more balanced in Huang Cha.

 Yellow Tea Processing

-Farmers produce Yellow Tea through the process of micro-oxidizing.
-This technique involves wok frying – much like green tea, but at reduced temperatures for a shorter period.
+Tea masters produce Yellow Tea through the process of micro-oxidizing.
+This technique involves wok firing – much like Green Tea, but at reduced temperatures for a shorter period.
 Since the tea leaf is only partially dried, it traps the moisture inside, oxidizing the tea to various degrees – "yellowing" the leaves.

-This tea is different from green tea because of the vital step called "Men Huang" (闷黄 – "Stewing Yellow").
-This step kills the grassiness of the tea and makes it oh-so-sweet and aromatic.
+Yellow Tea differs from Green Tea due to a vital step called "Men Huang" (闷黄 – "Stewing Yellow").
+This step eliminates the grassiness of the tea, making it sweet and aromatic.

 The process of making Huang Cha includes these crucial steps:

-• pan-firing the young spring buds and tips
+- pan-firing the young spring buds and leaves

 What Is Men Huang?

 Men Huang (闷黄) loosely translates as "stewing yellow."
-This is the step of Yellow Tea processing where tea farmers must cover and keep the tea leaves in a warm and humid environment.
-Farmers control the humidity of this environment using charcoal braziers, fans, and big bowls of water.
+This is the step of Yellow Tea processing where the tea master places the tea leaves into a controlled hot environment.
+The tea master must maintain total control over the heat and humidity in this environment.
 It is a sophisticated process where tea artisans must gauge the moisture very well to produce the best Huang Cha possible.

 "Men Huang" also involves intuition.
-There are no strict guidelines for the room's humidity levels, and it is a manual process.
+There are no strict guidelines – it is a manual process.
 Thus, the masters who already have experience producing quality Huang Cha will use their hunch and senses to gauge the optimal humidity level of the room.

 That's why only one tea master can handle the production of Huang Cha at a time.
 If one tea master is tired and another master takes over the work, it will result in two different batches of Yellow Tea.
-It will be very evident in terms of the aroma and flavor of the tea.
-Such batches can be sold separately as two different kinds of Yellow Tea, but farmers shouldn't blend them.
-Furthermore, tea masters don't share their processing secretes with each other, making every Huang Cha unique.
+It will be evident in terms of the aroma and flavor of the tea.

 Energizing Tea — Yellow Tea Caffeine